PlantUMLBrowser.java

 * <ol>

-* <li>Having the JS-callable function just queue a render request and wake the
+* <li>Having the exported function just queue a render request and wake the

 * thread</li>